rust-lang/book/second-edition/nostarch/chapter08.md

 The reason Rust has two ways to reference an element is so you can choose how the program behaves when you try to use an index value that the vector doesn’t have an element for.
-As an example, let's see what a program will do if it has a vector that holds five elements and then tries to access an element at index 100, as shown in Listing 8-6:
+As an example, let’s see what a program will do if it has a vector that holds five elements and then tries to access an element at index 100, as shown in Listing 8-6: